How To Stop A Draught From Behind Kitchen Cupboards? In 13 Ways

 • Runners: Runners are long, narrow rugs that are designed to be placed in high-traffic areas.
 They can be an effective way to block drafts in hallways, doorways, and other areas where cold air may enter your home.

-3. What Are Some Different Types Of Weatherstripping That Can Be Used?
+What Are The Different Types Of Weatherstripping Used To Block Draughts?

 Weatherstripping is an effective way to block drafts and prevent cold air from entering your home.
 Here are some different types of weatherstripping that can be used: